ParentSquare/faulty/README.md

 - Simple API but configurable for advanced users
 - Pluggable storage backends (circuitbox also has this)
-- Global, or local configuration with scopes
+- Global, or object-oriented configuration with multiple instances
 - Integrated caching support tailored for fault-tolerance
 - Manually lock circuits open or closed